smcclab/smc-course/_workshops/05-networks-collaboration.md

 {:.diary-provocation-box}

-**Group AVD**: create a 3min piece where every member controls a different aspect of the sound (note the longer duration for group AVDs)
+**Group Diary**: create a 3min piece where every member controls a different aspect of the sound (note the longer duration for group diaries)

 {:.info-box}

-This is the first **group AV diary** (although you've been making music together in the ad-hoc workshop ensembles since week 2).
+This is the first **group diary** (although you've been making music together in the ad-hoc workshop ensembles since week 2).
 As usual, we'll [spin the wheel]({% link _lectures/group-picker-wheel.md %}) to assign people into groups during the [week 4 workshop]({% link _workshops/04-envelopes-note-structure.md